Updated: Oct 15

-How can your followers find Instagram Filters?
+How do you use AR on Instagram and how can your followers find Instagram Filters?

 Once your effect has been created and published you’ll obviously want people to use it.
 If your brand has created an Instagram Filter it will be visible on your Instagram profile, where the smiley face is [see left image below].
 And anyone who comes to your profile can see a 15-second demo video of your effect being used.
 And a TRY IT button on that video so they can also use it [right image].

 Tap the smiley face icon on the Instagram profile to view and try Filters